Istria

 Aerial view of Old town Rovinj at sunset, Istra region, Croatia.

 During your trip, explore Inland Istria, a rural region of medieval-walled hilltowns, fertile vineyards, and olive groves.
-In addition, be sure to sample Istria’s gourmet specialty, truffles.
+In addition, be sure to sample gourmet specialty, truffles.

 Why Istria for Your Yacht Charter?